Labor Market Distributions Spider Chart

 12. Are there other ways to visualize labor market conditions?
 Or are there uses of spider charts in other applications?

-Besides the early version of the earlier version of the labor market spider plot introduced in macroblog entries here and here, the Atlanta Fed has a page dedicated to labor force participation dynamics that uses visualization tools to provide insight as to why labor force participation has been declining since at least the start of the 2007–09 recession.
+Besides the early version of the earlier version of the labor market spider plot introduced in Macroblog entries here and here, the Atlanta Fed has a page dedicated to labor force participation dynamics that uses visualization tools to provide insight as to why labor force participation has been declining since at least the start of the 2007–09 recession.
 The New York Fed's "Eight Different Faces of the Labor Market" provides time-series plots of labor market indicators that are assigned to one of eight different categories like "job loss" and "wages."
-The Federal Reserve Board's Labor Market Conditions Index and the Kansas City Fed's Labor Market Conditions Indicators combine roughly 20 labor market indicators into one, or several, summary statistics using statistical factor model methods.
+The Federal Reserve Board's discontinued Labor Market Conditions Index and the Kansas City Fed's Labor Market Conditions Indicators combine roughly 20 labor market indicators into one, or several, summary statistics using statistical factor model methods.
 Finally, a number of Federal Reserve Board economists used almost exactly the same methodology used here to construct a spider plot visualizing vulnerabilities in the U.S. financial system.

 13. The marginally attached workers category is not seasonally adjusted by the BLS; do you seasonally adjust it yourselves?